cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     Using your home for this will likely hang your jobs and corrupt your files.
 You should use the *scratch* space instead.

+!!!
+Warning

+    Scratch space is to be considered "volatile": you should copy your input files, execute, copy your output files, and delete everything.

+    Home directories are not volatile, but data safety is not guaranteed in the long term (so keep backups).

 #### Home directories

 You have an allocation of 300Gb in your home directory, located in